Liam Watts

-Liam Watts (born 8 July 1990) is an English professional rugby league footballer, who last played as a forward for Hull FC in the Super League.
+Liam Watts (born 8 July 1990) is an English professional rugby league footballer who plays as a forward for the Goole Vikings in the RFL Championship.
 He is an England Knights international.

-He has previously played for Hull Kingston Rovers and Hull F.C. in the Super League.
-He has spent time on loan at Gateshead Thunder and Doncaster in the RFL Championship.
+He has previously played for Hull Kingston Rovers and Hull FC in the Super League.
+He has spent time on loan at Gateshead Thunder and Doncaster RLFC in the RFL Championship.

 Background

 Watts was born in Featherstone, West Yorkshire, England, and he was a junior at Featherstone Lions.

 Career

 Castleford Tigers

 Watts made his first team debut and scored a try for the Castleford Tigers in an 88-10 victory over Castleford Lock Lane in the Challenge Cup third round on 11 March 2007.

 Hull Kingston Rovers

 He made his Hull Kingston Rovers debut in a Challenge Cup fourth round tie in April 2008, and signed a two-year contract until the end of the 2010 season in June 2008.